about

 In fact it’s becoming clearer, in recent years, that the key to experiencing our lives well has a lot to do with learning to play our biology, and especially our neurology, in more elegant ways.
 And attuning ourselves to nature may be the best way of discovering how to do this.

-So … way of being is an approach, that grows from seeing differently, that allows our relationship with nature to ground us and connect us to richer experiences of presence, belonging and pleasure in our daily lives.
+So … a way of being is an approach, that grows from seeing differently, that allows our relationship with nature to ground us and connect us to richer experiences of presence, belonging and harmony in our daily lives.

 a way of living